 Add Some Indiana to Your Travels

-When you are looking for a great road trip destination or a weekend getaway, keep South Bend, Indiana in mind.
-This charming town has many hidden gems you don’t hear about every day.
+Keep South Bend, Indiana, in mind when looking for a great road trip destination or a weekend getaway.
+This charming town has many hidden gems you don’t hear about daily.
 The food scene alone is enough reason to visit.

 Thanks to Visit South Bend for hosting my stay and activities.
 As always, opinions and reviews are 100% mine and unbiased.